llvm/circt/docs/RationaleSymbols.md

 Within a `firrtl` or `hw` module, many entities may exist which can be referenced outside the module.
 Operations and ports (and memory ports), need to define symbol-like data to allow forming non-SSA linkage between disparate elements.
-To accomplish this, an attribute named `inner_sym` is attached providing a scoped symbol-like name to the element.
+To accomplish this, an attribute named `inner_sym` is attached, providing a scoped symbol-like name to the element.
 An operation with an `inner_sym` resides in arbitrarily-nested regions of a region that defines an `InnerSymbolTable` and a `Symbol` .

 Inner Symbols are different from normal symbols due to MLIR symbol table resolution rules.
-Specifically normal symbols are resolved by first going up to the closest parent symbol table and resolving down from there (recursing back down for nested symbol paths).
-In FIRRTL and SV, modules define a symbol in a `firrtl.circuit` or `std.module` symbol table.
+Specifically, normal symbols are resolved by first going up to the closest parent symbol table and resolving down from there (recursing back down for nested symbol paths).
+In FIRRTL and HW, modules define a symbol in a `firrtl.circuit` or `builtin.module` symbol table.
 For instances to be able to resolve the modules they instantiate, the symbol use in an instance must resolve in the top-level symbol table.
 If a module were a symbol table, instances resolving a symbol would start from their own module, never seeing other modules (since resolution would start in the parent module of the instance and be unable to go to the global scope).
 The second problem arises from nesting.
-Symbols defining operations must be immediate children of a symbol table.
-FIRRTL and SV operations which define an `inner_sym` are grandchildren, at least, of a symbol table and may be much further nested.
+Symbol defining operations must be immediate children of a symbol table.
+FIRRTL and HW/SV operations which define an `inner_sym` are grandchildren, at least, of a symbol table and may be much further nested.
 Lastly, ports need to define `inner_sym`, something not allowed by normal symbols.